john-cd/rust_howto/bk/src/language/macros.md

 }
 ```

 Debugging macros can be challenging.
 To see what a macro expands to and debug it, use the [`cargo-expand`][c~cargo-expand~crates.io]↗ cargo plugin.
-See also the [debugging](https://lukaswirth.dev/tlborm/decl-macros/minutiae/debugging.html)↗ section of the little book of macros for more suggestions.
+See also the [debugging][book~the-little-book-of-rust-macros~debugging]↗ section of the little book of macros for more suggestions.

 ## References {#references}